DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 #### Areas where the Player has not unlocked the Next Set of Journal Entries
 Let's say the player has not completed set 1 yet.
 In areas 2 and 3, we will not spawn any journal tables at all (Is this a good idea?).
 Lore-wise

-Instead, we will have an upgrade in the room that indicates to the player that they need to complete the previous area's journal entries before they can find new ones here.

 # Collecting Journal Entries

 ### Layout of Avernoth